DACCAA/Pedro-s-Demo-Site/README.md

 [View Live Site >>](https://daccaa.com/tutorial/pedro-final/)

+### To do
+* Create additional pages
+* Add mobile compatiblity
+* Add more content
+* Add more PHP such as day based deals
+* CSS animations
+* Some JS loading

 ## I've found an issue
 If you have found an issue or a better way to do something, please report it via GitHub's issues.